 00:00 All right!
-In this video, we’re going to look into debugging with PyCharm—one thing that this IDE is especially great on.
-You’ll see that it makes debugging much simpler and straightforward than other text editors.
+In this video, we’re going to look into debugging with PyCharm—one thing that this IDE is especially great at.
+You’ll see that it makes debugging much simpler and more straightforward than other text editors.
 Over here with our code, we have a functioning one at the moment.
 We can run it and it produces the output we want.

 00:28 What you can do in PyCharm is you can simply set up a breakpoint by clicking here in between the numbers and your code.
 Click here, and it creates this red dot, which means that it sets a breakpoint.
 You can also see at the bottom, I have this switched on where it tells you what’s happening.